--Upper Levels - Exposed concrete masonry, masonry panels are preferred.
+Exposed concrete masonry or precast concrete masonry panels with inset masonry are preferred.
 Smooth finish stucco requiring painting no more often than every five years is acceptable.

 Policy 1.1.2 Provide interior building materials which have a level of durability, security and sound attenuation appropriate to projected levels of use and wear, using commonly accepted maintenance practices as follows: